chef/chef-web-docs/content/chef_search.md

 runs knife), but can also be any other machine configured to use the Chef Infra Server API.

-Sometimes when a role isn't fully defined (or implemented), it may be necessary for a machine to connect to a database, search engine, or some other service within an environment by using the settings located on another machine, such as a host name, IP address, or private IP address.
+Sometimes when a role is not fully defined (or implemented), it may be necessary for a machine to connect to a database, search engine, or some other service within an environment by using the settings located on another machine, such as a host name, IP address, or private IP address.